White Sox vs. Orioles Player Props Betting Odds

-Sportsbooks have listed player props for Adley Rutschman, Luis Robert and others when the Baltimore Orioles host the Chicago White Sox at Oriole Park at Camden Yards on Monday at 7:05 PM ET.
+Player prop bet odds for Adley Rutschman, Luis Robert and others are available when the Baltimore Orioles host the Chicago White Sox at Oriole Park at Camden Yards on Tuesday (first pitch at 7:05 PM ET).

 Bet on this matchup or its props with BetMGM!